History of Wolverhampton Wanderers F.C.: Ownership by Fosun International

 Ahead of the 24-25 season, O’Neil and his back room staff signed new four year deals to keep them there until 2028.
 However, poor form from the end of the previous season, and a dismal start to the new season, in which Wolves had only accumulated nine points in sixteen games, O’Neil was subsequently sacked on 15 December and was replaced with Vítor Pereira on 19 December.
 Pereira took strong steps forward, guiding Wolves to a 16th place finish, 17 points clear of the relegation zone, having been appointed when Wanderers were 5 points inside.
 From late March through April, Pereira oversaw Wolves’ greatest winning run of recent times.
-Matching a run that had last happened in September/October of 1970, Wolves endured a six game winning run, briefly becoming Europe’s most in form team amongst the big 5 leagues.
+Matching a run that had last happened in September/October of 1970, Wolves endured a six game winning run, briefly becoming Europe’s most in form team amongst the big 5 leagues..
+Despite the positive end to the season, the 2025–26 season started on a more appalling note than the previous season.
+This led to Vítor Pereira’s sacking on November 2 2025.
+He was replaced by Rob Edwards, who, despite managing to garner some positives, was unable to save the club from relegation.
+That so being confirmed on April 21 2026.